 "That's all well and good, you slacker," you say.
 "Most of us aren't wired like Buffett.
 We want to call it quits and coast into our golden years.
 But how do you get there?"

 Well, there's the rub.
 It's easier said than done.
 And that's why I hope my bosses don't read this column and find out what I really want to do for a living -- nothing.
 I'm going to have to work a little longer -- OK, a lot longer.
 But I do have a seven-step plan.
-It's a little underhanded, but if you promise not to forward this to anyone named Gardner, I'll fill you in on it.

 Don't get ripped off